LuCeHe/lucehe.github.io/_posts/2023-11-14-continuization.md

 comments: true
 ---

 There's something missing in Neural ODEs.
-Let me know if I convinced you.
+Let me try to convince you.
 If we use the standard Neural ODE for a linear map we have

 $$